What is the Ohio Social Security Disability Application Process?

-- Underestimating the impact of your disability—don’t let pride cause you to underplay the extent of your disabilities simply because you have learned to cope with your disability to some extent in your day-to-day life, does not mean you don’t need benefits.
+Don’t let pride cause you to underplay the extent of your disabilities.
+Simply because you’ve learned to cope to some extent in your day-to-day life, does not mean you don’t need benefits.

-- Exaggerating your disability—Just as you should not downplay your disability, you should also never exaggerate the impact of your disability by making it seem worse than it is.
+Just as you should not downplay your disability, you should never exaggerate its impact by making it seem worse.

 What Are Some Misconceptions Regarding the SSD Application?